- Played by: Jerry O'Connell

 - Basement-Dweller: He still lived with his mother while finishing college.
 He still had his own room, but converted his basement into a makeshift laboratory and spent most of his free time down there.

 - Brilliant but Lazy: In the pilot, he passes up the chance to correctly answer a difficult question (despite Arturo yelling at him) because it didn't interest him.
-On the other hand, he took the time to read Arturo's papers that weren't assigned for class because their contents did.
+On the other hand, he took the time to read Arturo's papers that weren't assigned for the class because their contents did.

 - I Just Want to Be Normal: He resented his intelligence for years because it made him different from everyone else.
 (Being skipped ahead and thus smaller than his classmates didn't help.)